PeterNaydenov/dt-toolbox/Migration.guide.md

 // after
   const dt = dtbox.init ( a );
-  dt.insertSegment ( 'specificDataName' b ) // b is a dt-object
+  dt.insertSegment ( 'specificDataName', b ) // b is a dt-object
 // it's possible to insert a standard js object but it's not recomended
 // dt.insertSegment ( 'specialDataName', a )  // a is a standard js object
 // also possible to insert a dt model object directly